Newspaper Bags Project.

-When setting up my business over two years ago, I became transfixed by a ground-breaking project I`d heard about in India and was determined to find a way to support it.
+When setting up my business back in 2009, I became transfixed by a ground-breaking project I’d heard about in India and was determined to find a way to support it.

-The project in question was started in 2004 and run by a Non Government Organisation (NGO) whose mission is to shelter, feed and educate street children, usually boys, who have been living rough on the railway station at New Delhi.
+The Newspaper Bags Project in question was started in 2004 and run by a Non Government Organisation (NGO) whose mission is to shelter, feed and educate street children, usually boys, who have been living rough on the railway station at New Delhi.

 The project generates income by making recycled newspaper bags and jute items.
 This allows the NGO to take care of thirteen street children who live in a house in a village about an hour`s journey from the city.

 As well as helping the local economy, the project has helped the boys to integrate into the wider community by attending school and playing, rather than pulling rickshaws, shoe polishing, rag picking or worse…

 How it works is this.
 The boys go out each day into the local community on bicycle rickshaws to collect newspaper from private houses and then over 80 local women help construct the bags by recycling this newspaper and adding jute handles for our comfort and convenience.

 The end results are these fabulous recycled Indian Newspaper Bags.

 So the question was…. how could The FAIR Trade Store get behind this initiative?